-The main difference between a text editor and an IDE is that IDE comes with a lot more offerings like debugging, compilation whereas text editors mainly focus on editing all types of files without giving attention to the language in which the code is written.
+The main difference between a text editor and an IDE is that IDE comes with a lot more offerings like debugging, and compilation whereas text editors mainly focus on editing all types of files without giving attention to the language in which the code is written.

 Be it Visual Studio Code or Atom, every editor has its own benefits and drawbacks.
 The editor that is suitable and meets the requirements of one developer may not necessarily meet the requirement of another developer.
-The offerings of both are somewhat the demand of the modern-day development solutions.
+The offerings of both are somewhat the demand of modern-day development solutions.

 If you are getting started with coding and looking for an editor, then you can choose any out of both, as both have an ample number of features that are required for a newbie coder.
-One thing to point out here is that you must try your hands on with these editors to get well familiar with the features, shortcut keys.
+One thing to point out here is that you must try your hands on these editors to get well familiar with the features, and shortcut keys.